 Organized by: Claudia Vega and Ian Vazquez, Florida International University

 The following guide is a compilation of resources to help instructors teach Crime, Law, and Social Control in the context of feminist sociology.
-Its central themes—violence, crime, the legal system, and social inequality—are discussed and analyzed by a series of articles and abridgements which contain nearly thirty years worth of research, all published in Gender & Society.
+Its central themes—violence, crime, the legal system, and social inequality—are discussed and analyzed by a series of articles and abridgements which contain over thirty years worth of research, all published in Gender & Society.
 This cluster of research would be applicable in courses beyond feminist sociology, offering valid viewpoints in gender studies, criminal justice, criminology, deviancy, juvenile delinquency, social stratification, and urban studies.

 In 2012, 73.8 percent of all U.S. arrestees were male.
 Men accounted for 80 percent of persons arrested for violent crimes; 99.1 percent of persons arrested for forcible rape; 88.7 percent for murder and non-negligent manslaughter; 77.1 percent for aggravated assault; 83.6 percent for burglary; and 73.4 percent of persons arrested for offenses against family and children (U.S. Department of Justice 2012).
 Although most criminal offenders are men, we rarely question why men, as opposed to women, perpetrate violence.
 Instead, the public treats this as the norm.
 Why is crime gendered, and how can we overcome this institutional problem?